SnugNote/insync.js/README.md

 To the best of our knowledge, all of them.
 We've tested on current builds of Chrome, Firefox, iOS Safari, and Android, and those all work perfectly.

-While not exaclty conventional, the technique seems to be standards compliant.
+While not exactly conventional, the technique seems to be standards compliant.
 And some sites, like LinkedIn, use a similar technique (with a custom MIME type, which is arguably not standards compliant).

 ### Can you improve on it? ###